 That’s one reason keto is popular for weight loss – while it can be difficult to get used to in the early stages, many adherents report that it feels less restrictive than other forms of weight loss diets once they get into the habit of keto eating.

 Others like keto because it allows them to eat foods that are traditionally thought of as “off-limits.”
 Since keto is restrictive based on the presence of carbohydrates, certain variants of foods like bacon and guacamole can be consumed by those on keto as long as they fit into their existing nutritional targets and overall meal plan.
-Many pair keto with another eating style like intermittent fasting, which uses specific "feeding windows" to improve the body's fat-burning abilities.

 Like any other diet, the key to success with keto is consuming the right foods in the right amounts.